West End theatre: History

-The Patent theatre companies retained their duopoly on drama well into the 19th century, and all other theatres could perform only musical entertainments.
+The patent theatre companies retained their duopoly on drama well into the 19th century, and all other theatres could perform only musical entertainments.
 By the early 19th century, however, music hall entertainments became popular, and presenters found a loophole in the restrictions on non-patent theatres in the genre of melodrama.
-Melodrama did not break the Patent Acts, as it was accompanied by music.
+According to the British Library, "Unlicensed premises relied on silent or musically-accompanied action, physical theatre, animals and acrobatics, and thus both melodrama and the Victorian pantomime were developed."
 Initially, these entertainments were presented in large halls, attached to public houses, but purpose-built theatres began to appear in the East End, such as the Pavilion Theatre in Whitechapel.
 The comic theatrical genre the harlequinade was also popular among London audiences.
 Its most famous performer, Joseph Grimaldi, best known for developing the modern day white-face clown, made his stage debut at Drury Lane in 1780.

 Original interior of Savoy Theatre in 1881, the year it was fitted with the incandescent light bulb developed by Sir Joseph Swan to become the first public building in the world to be lit entirely by electricity.

 The West End theatre district became established with the opening of many small theatres and halls, including the Adelphi in The Strand on 17 November 1806.
 South of the River Thames, the Old Vic, Waterloo Road, opened on 11 May 1818.
 The expansion of the West End theatre district gained pace with the Theatres Act 1843, which relaxed the conditions for the performance of plays, and The Strand gained another venue when the Vaudeville opened on 16 April 1870.
 The next few decades saw the opening of many new theatres in the West End.
 The Adelphi hosted A Christmas Carol; or, Past, Present, and Future in 1844, a play adapted from the novella A Christmas Carol by Charles Dickens—who came to several stage rehearsals during which he made suggestions—with his book published weeks earlier in December 1843.